Skip to main content

 If you are feeling lost about research, or doing research for the first time, heres a short note that may help Tips to new research students.
 You can also read about JHU's Prof Dredze's guide for "Guide on How to be a Successful PhD Student"

-Subsection 3.1.1 SCSE requirements (formatting and front/back matters)
+Subsection 3.1.1 SCSE Thesis formatting requirements

-A 2020 example of NTU PhD thesis (required front/back matters and formatting) in SCSE, see SCSE thesis suggestion
+2. A 2020 example of NTU PhD thesis (required front/back matters and formatting) in SCSE, see SCSE thesis suggestion

 Subsection 3.1.2 NTU TAC report example